AlexChalk/oyster_card/README.md

 # Oystercard

 This project maps a simple travelcard scheme, such as the Oyster Card scheme in London.
+It is very basic code that took a day to complete.

 ## Dependencies